dtregubov/postpy2/README.md

   Just export collection with Postman and use it with PostPyGraphQL.
 - In code generation, you don't have environment feature anymore and variables are hard coded.

-## Why user PostPyGraphQL instead of Postman collection runner?
+## Why use PostPyGraphQL instead of Postman collection runner?

-- With PostPyGraphQL, you write your own script.
+With PostPyGraphQL, you write your own script.
 But collection runner just turns all your requests one by one.
 So with PostPyGraphQL, you can design more complex test suites.

+## Why use PostPyGraphQL with GraphQL collections?

+The framework contains necessary functionality to run GraphQL methods from Postman collections.
+It's also available to change GraphQL variables directly from tests using dict of new GraphQL variables as an argument in a method.

 ## How to install?